-Applied used \$1.8 billion of cash in financing activities during the six months ended April 28, 2019, consisting primarily of repurchases of common stock of \$1.4 billion, cash dividends to stockholders of \$381 million and tax withholding payments for vested equity awards of \$80 million.
+Applied used \$530 million of cash in financing activities during the three months ended January 26, 2020, consisting primarily of repurchases of common stock of \$200 million, cash dividends to stockholders of \$192 million and tax withholding payments for vested equity awards of \$153 million.

-In March 2019 and December 2018, Applied's Board of Directors declared quarterly cash dividends in the amount of \$0.21 and \$0.20 per share, respectively.
-The dividend declared in March 2019 is payable in June 2019.
+In December 2019, Applied's Board of Directors declared a quarterly cash dividend, payable in March 2020, in the amount of \$0.21 per share.
 Applied currently anticipates that cash dividends will continue to be paid on a quarterly basis, although the declaration of any future cash dividend is at the discretion of the Board of Directors and will depend on Applied's financial condition, results of operations, capital requirements, business conditions and other factors, as well as a determination by the Board of Directors that cash dividends are in the best interests of Applied's stockholders.

 Applied has credit facilities for unsecured borrowings in various currencies of up to \$1.6 billion, of which \$1.5 billion is comprised of a committed revolving credit agreement with a group of banks that is scheduled to expire in September 2021.
-This agreement provides for borrowings in United States dollars at interest rates keyed to one of the two rates selected by Applied for each advance and includes financial and other covenants with which Applied was in compliance as of April 28, 2019.
-Remaining credit facilities in the amount of approximately \$72 million are with Japanese banks.
+This agreement provides for borrowings in United States dollars at interest rates keyed to one of the two rates selected by Applied for each advance and includes financial and other covenants with which Applied was in compliance as of January 26, 2020.
+Remaining credit facilities in the amount of approximately \$73 million are with Japanese banks.
 Applied's ability to borrow under these facilities is subject to bank approval at the time of the borrowing request, and any advances will be at rates indexed to the banks' prime reference rate denominated in Japanese yen.
-No amounts were outstanding under any of these facilities as of both April 28, 2019 and October 28, 2018, and Applied has not utilized these credit facilities.